Chris Ellison (politician): Background

 Ellison was born on 15 June 1954 in Bulawayo, Southern Rhodesia (present-day Zimbabwe).
 His father was of English descent and his mother of Irish descent.
 He was educated at Trinity College, Perth and the University of Western Australia, where he gained a B.Juris (1977) and LLB (1978).
 He spent two years as a lawyer with the Legal Aid Commission of Western Australia, where he completed his articled clerkship.
 He was a barrister and solicitor as partner in his own law firm, Williams Ellison, for 13 years 1980–93.

 He is known for his conservative and Catholic views, and is a strong constitutional monarchist and a member of the Australians for Constitutional Monarchy.
 He has voted against abortion and euthanasia.

 In 2001, he was awarded a Centenary Medal for Service to Society.
 In 2017, he was named as the Chancellor of The University of Notre Dame Australia.
+He was appointed a Member of the Order of Australia in the 2026 King's Birthday Honours in recognition of his "significant service to the people and Parliament of Australia, to tertiary education administration, and to business".

 He is married with three children.